 The staff are very keen.
 The porter is constantly knocking at my door asking if I want this or that.
 The downstairs bellboy insists I go to dinner at his house every evening.
 He keeps saying “there will be three British girls” or “three Canadian girls.”
 But I have yet to see any other girls.
 When I ask where they are he always says: “They will meet us there, they know the way.”
 He must be imagining things because I have yet to see any other travellers in Aurangabad or surrounding sights.

 Rather than banter for a ride up to the caves in a car or rickshaw, I rented a bicycle in hopes of getting a little exercise.
-The cost is 3 rupees for a brand new bike, which is modeled after an old British bicycle from the 1940s.
+The cost is 3 rupees for a brand new bike, which is modelled after an old British bicycle from the 1940s.
 The first pedal power destination was the Bibi-Ka-Maqbara, which is also known as the Poor Man’s Taj Mahal, which is an unfair description because the Bibi-Ka-Maqbara is a reflection of the simpler architectural tastes of the later Mughals and not the lavish ones of earlier rulers.

 The Taj Mahal and the Bibi-Ka-Maqbara are linked through the Mughal family.
 The Mughals ruled between 1526-1707 and the last ruler of this line was Aurangzeb (1658-1707), the person Aurangabad is named after.
 The Taj Mahal was built by Aurangzeb’s father (Shah Jahan) in memory of his wife Mumtaz Mahal.
 Bibi-Ka-Maqbara was built in 1679 by Aurangzeb’s son (Azam Shah) for Rabia-Ud-Darani, Aurangzeb’s wife and Azam’s mother.
 Her tomb sits in the center of the building.

 I wandered through the tomb and museum at the end of the courtyard.
 The surrounding gardens are amazing.
-The care takers do a really good job at keeping the plants alive considering Maharashtra is a Savannah and there is a drought.
+The caretakers do a really good job at keeping the plants alive considering Maharashtra is a Savannah and there is a drought.

-After the Bibi-Ka-Maqbara I hopped back onto my bike and peddled up the mountain to the first set of caves (“up” being the key word).
-At a fork in the road I had to park my bike and climb up a hundred steps to a mountain face.
+After the Bibi-Ka-Maqbara I hopped back onto my bike and peddled up the mountain to the first set of caves (“up” being the keyword).
+At a fork in the road, I had to park my bike and climb up a hundred steps to a mountain face.
 Somewhere near the cave entrances I collapsed onto a smartly placed stone bench and enjoyed the peace and the fairy tale view of Aurangabad, the Bibi-Ka-Maqbara and a couple of Buddhist temples.

-In Aurangabad there are a total of twelve caves and all were built around the 6th century.
+In Aurangabad, there are a total of twelve caves and all were built around the 6th century.
 They show the influence of the Tantric Buddhism movement of the time.
 The first set of caves (1-5) are called the Western Group of caves and these caves are obviously Buddhist (though Hindu gods are often added for good luck).
 Cave #1 and #2 contained a large Buddha in the center of a dark room surrounded by carvings in the surrounding walls of stories and his teachings.

 With my arrival in Cave #3, a keeper miraculously appeared out of nowhere carrying a giant piece of mirrored metal to direct light into the cave.
 This cave was amazing and is a Vihara or a refuge for wandering Buddhist monks during the rainy season.
-Inside are 12 well decorated columns that appear to be holding the ceiling up.
-Within the walls there were carved monk chambers (their bedrooms).
+Inside are 12 well-decorated columns that appear to be holding the ceiling up.
+Within the walls, there were carved monk chambers (their bedrooms).
 In the centre was another large Buddha.

 Cave #4 and #5 are chaitya-grihas or prayer halls.
 The ceilings in both were very high and the only way this could have been carved out of the rock is from the top down (think of the planning).
 In fact, all of the caves in the Western Group were carved from a single rock, which would have required astute foresight.